 All of the inputs impact the process.
 The inputs of the process create an output, "Y".
 The goal is to have "Y" linked to the needs and expectations of the customer.
 Customer needs are in the areas of cost, delivery quality, service, and more.

 The causes are the x's (or inputs).
-These inputs create a process output which the project strives to improve toward a more desirable target and reduce it's variation (make it more consistent).
+These inputs create a process output.
+The Six Sigma project strives to improve toward a more desirable target and reduce it's variation (make it more consistent).
 These improvements must be directly linked to the critical needs of the customer.

 These needs are labeled as the those being Critical to Quality, however, this pertains to any type of customer need and specification.